qortalistas/jocqey/README.md

 Overall I have mostly maintained the 'original' logic, but if worthwhile, I could see improvements to be made to robustify some things - particularly the stop-function.

 ### The stuff that I forgot to write about
-, maybe because I am a lazy bastard or maybe because it was too obvious to me.
+, maybe because it was too obvious to me.
 You're welcome ;-):
 ...